 Boys also go through a big change in how they handle the advanced-grooming skills of cologne wearing in a short time, from the first furtive spraying behind closed doors at 16-ish, hoping their bros wont tease them, to by about 18ish, creating a bravado bathroom fug that almost knocks you out should you get caught in the wake.
 So I’d advise starting with a clean fresh cologne and then when they feel confident about wearing the stuff they could move on to something bolder….

-A great first cologne is Diptyque’s Philosykos (£50)-a fruity-fig, green-y fragrance that works brilliantly for boys and men, it’s the sort of classic quality smell you could love forever and many do, eldest son still wears this.
-Lyn Harris’s excellent value M&S range for men is a great kick off point for quality colognes, I like Le Noir (£25), it’s a fresh and green, slightly citrus smell…actually all the Lyn Harris mens’ smells are good and if you’re buying as a present, check out the gift sets.
+A great first cologne is is xanax bad for you-a fruity-fig, green-y fragrance that works brilliantly for boys and men, it’s the sort of classic quality smell you could love forever and many do, eldest son still wears this.

 Second try scents….a bit bolder and sexier….

-Andrew (who has sophisticated perfume taste) suggested Lalique’s Encre Noire (£37.50), a lovely woody, smoky vetiver with a big, manly bottle design and Dior Homme Intense (£42.49), a cedar, woody musk, both of which all three sons adored when they trialled them.
+Andrew (who has sophisticated perfume taste) suggested Lalique’s Encre Noir” target=”_blank”>Encre Noire, a lovely woody, smoky vetiver with a big, manly bottle design and Dior Homme Intense, a cedar, woody musk, both of which all three sons adored when they trialled them.
 These are sensuous and quite sexy smells, not over powering but they need a confident approach from the wearer.
 I’m thinking ‘serious date’ perfume here.

 So, those are my suggestions, does anyone else have any they’d recommend as a first smell for boys?